root-project/root/docbook/users-guide/Introduction.md

 ROOT needs access to other libraries, it loads them dynamically.
 For example, if the **`TreeViewer`** is used, `libTreePlayer` and all libraries `libTreePlayer` depends on are loaded also.
-The dependent libraries are shown in the ROOT reference guide’s library dependency graph.
+The dependent libraries are shown in the ROOT reference guide's library dependency graph.
 The difference between reference guide `libHist` and `libHistPainter` is that the former needs to be explicitly linked and the latter will be loaded automatically at runtime when ROOT needs it,